oracle-livelabs/database-maa/zdm-physical-offline/source-db-provision/source-db-provision.md

 5. Select an Oracle Database version which is latest ( There will be one on OL7 and one on OL8).

-   We have choosen OL7 since our Target DB system will be on Oracle Linux 7.
+   We have choosen latest database version on OL7(Oracle Linux 7)  since our Target DB system will be on Oracle Linux 7.

      ![Image showing available Marketplace Database Images](./images/db-image-options.png " ")